rocket-pool/rocketpool/docs/smart-node/getting-started.rst

 * ``-v``: Specify a version of the smart node service package files to use (default: latest)

 Once the smart node service has been installed, you may need to start a new shell session if working locally.
-This is required for updated user permissions (to interact with docker engine) to take effect.
+This is required for updated user permissions to take effect (for interacting with docker engine).

 .. _smart-node-getting-started-configuration: